MarcinCiecwierz/task-tracker/README.md

 ## Deployment

 This project is divided into 2 sections backend and frontend.
 Both folders have a dockerfile.
 To combine them and run both files in the same time use docker compose file.
+Also there is volume of database.
+With run of compose, there will be created a database.

 To build use:
 ```